 The flume experiments performed in the modified Avançon de Nant setup with the partition wall help to illustrate the performance of the two calibration methods.
-Fig. 7a and 7b show the amplitude and frequency characteristics of all packets detected by the SPG system during these experiments.
-Packets detected by the shielded sensor G1 all originate from impacts that occurred either on the concrete bed or on plate G2 (Figure 3; Nicollier et al., 2022).
-Packets detected by the unshielded sensor G2 are considered as apparent if they are located in the area of the amplitude-frequency graph (Fig. 7a) where G1 and G2 packets overlap.
+Figure 7a and b show the amplitude and frequency characteristics of all packets detected by the SPG system during these experiments.
+Packets detected by the shielded sensor G1 all originate from impacts that occurred either on the concrete bed or on plate G2 (Fig. 3; Nicollier et al., 2022).
+Packets detected by the unshielded sensor G2 are considered apparent if they are located in the area of the amplitude-frequency graph (Fig. 7a) where G1 and G2 packets overlap.
 Such packets are presumed to have been triggered by impacts on the concrete bed.
 This overlapping area arises from the fact that a seismic wave generated by an impact on the concrete bed follows a similar path towards both sensors, resulting in the recording of two apparent packets with comparable characteristics.
 The remaining packets, detected by G2 and located in the non-overlapping area of the amplitude-frequency graph, are considered real.
-The difference in f{centroid} between real and apparent packets (Fig. 7a) reflects the faster attenuation of higher frequencies during wave propagation.
+The difference in $f{\text{centroid}}$ between real and apparent packets (Fig. 7a) reflects the faster attenuation of higher frequencies during wave propagation.
 Size class boundaries derived by the AH method of Wyss et al. (2016a) encompass all of the packets, both apparent and real (Fig. 7a).
-This is because the boundaries are defined solely by AH thresholds $(th{ah,j})$.
-By contrast, in the AF method proposed here, the two-dimensional class boundaries given by $th{\mathrm{af,low},j}$ and $th{\mathrm{af,up},j}$ cover only a fraction of all detected packets (Fig. 7b).
-Applying the step-like AF thresholds leads to a strong reduction of the number of packets $PACK_i$ within each size class j for plate G1 (shielded), particularly for the smaller classes.
-Meanwhile, the AF thresholds had little effect on the number of detected packets for G2 (unshielded), except for a strong decrease for classes i = 1 and 2, and a slight increase for classes j=6 to 10 (Fig. 7c and 7d).
-The AH thresholds encompass in total 1945 packets for the shielded geophone G1, and 4823 packets for the unshielded geophone plate G2.
-In comparison, the AF thresholds encompass in total 159 packets for the shielded geophone G1, and 2202 packets for the unshielded geophone plate G2 (counting the packets in the overlapping class boundaries only once).
-Considering apparent packets as noise and real packets as signal, applying the new AF method results in an increased signal to noise ratio, as shown by the larger vertical separation between the blue (signal) and red (noise) lines in Fig. 7d compared to Fig. 7c.
+This is because the boundaries are defined solely by AH thresholds $(th{ah, j})$ .
+By contrast, in the AF method proposed here, the two-dimensional class boundaries given by $th{af,low,j}$ and $th{af,up,j}$ cover only a fraction of all detected packets (Fig. 7b).
+Applying the steplike AF thresholds leads to a strong reduction of the number of packets PACK ${i}$ within each size class j for plate G1 (shielded), particularly for the smaller classes.
+Meanwhile, the AF thresholds had little effect on the number of detected packets for G2 (unshielded), except for a strong decrease for classes j = 1 and 2 and a slight increase for classes j = 6to 10 (Fig. 7c and d).
+The AH thresholds encompass in total 1945 packets for the shielded geophone G1 and 4823 packets for the unshielded geophone plate G2.
+In comparison, the AF thresholds encompass in total 159 packets for the shielded geophone G1 and 2202 packets for the unshielded geophone plate G2 (counting the packets in the overlapping class boundaries only once).
+Considering apparent packets to be noise and real packets to be signal, applying the new AF method results in an increased signal-to-noise ratio, as shown by the larger vertical separation between the blue (signal) and red (noise) lines in Fig. 7d compared to 7c.